nuuuwan/news_lk3_data/README.md

 Defence Ministry said the decision was taken to make sure that daily hospital functions are not disrupted by the ongoing strike launched by health sector workers over allowances.

-Sri Lanka Army said it has dispatched its troops to the National Hospital of Sri Lanka (NHSL), National Eye Hospital, Dental Hospital Colombo, Homagama Base Hospital, Kalubowila Teaching Hospital, Mirigama Base Hospital, District General Hospital Avissawella, Kurunegala Teaching Hospital and a number of other state health facilities for uninterrupted provision of essential medical services to the public.
+Sri Lanka Army said its troops were dispatched to the National Hospital of Sri Lanka (NHSL), National Eye Hospital, Dental Hospital Colombo, Homagama Base Hospital, Kalubowila Teaching Hospital, Mirigama Base Hospital, District General Hospital Avissawella, Kurunegala Teaching Hospital and a number of other state health facilities for uninterrupted provision of essential medical services to the public.

 ...